joshuadanpeterson/weather-app/README.md

 ## Overview

 The Weather App is an engaging and informative web application that provides real-time weather updates for locations around the world.
 It offers a visually appealing experience with dynamic background images and icons that change according to the weather conditions.
-This project was developed by [Your Name] and the [Your Team Name] team as part of a coding project.
+This project was developed by **Ev Fitzgerald Dixon, Jennifer Saffell, Josh Peterson, and Yoro Diakite** as part of a Nucamp JavaScript Fundamentals portfolio project.

 ## Features